mvolkmann/blog/src/prolog.md

 The name is a contraction of "programming in logic".
 Prolog has many uses including artificial intelligence, abstract problem solving, symbolic equation solving, and more.
-A core feature is search with backtracking.
+A core feature is search with backtracking, also referred to as "unification".

 Prolog first appeared in 1972.
 It was designed by three computer scientists, Alain Colmerauer (France), Phillipe Roussel (France), and